 Tip # 6: Know what you can and cannot bring

-Know the rules of the airport security.
-Basically you can take everything with you as long as you tell the security officer up front that you’re carrying medical equipment or medicines.
+Know the rules of airport security.
+Basically, you can take everything with you as long as you tell the security officer up front that you’re carrying medical equipment or medicines.

 - Liquid medication: you can bring as many as you need to take for the duration of the flight.
 Put them in bags of 3.4 ounces/ 100 ml.
-They do not have to be zip top bags.
-Make sure to notify the security officer before screening.
+They do not have to be zip-top bags.
+Make sure to notify the security officer before a screening.